If the person you care for is dying

 Caring can be physically and emotionally demanding.
-If you have been looking after your partner, relative or friend for some time, you may start to feel drained.
-You may also have a lot of intense emotions including anger or resentment, towards the person you are looking after.
-If you feel like this, it is important to tell your GP or one of the nurses so they can help you cope.
+If you have been looking after your partner, family member or friend for some time, you may start to feel very tired.

 Your relationship with the person you are caring for

 The person you are caring for may feel many different emotions during this time.
 They may feel anxious, panicky, angry, resentful, sad and depressed.
 They may become quieter and want to communicate less (become withdrawn).
 They might also seem to lose interest in their surroundings.

 It is natural for them to have some or all of these feelings.
 But it can be upsetting for you to see these changes in them.
 You may already miss the way your relationship used to be and the things you used to do together.
 This is understandable.

 Sometimes, it may feel as though the person is giving up.
 But this is often part of the natural process of dying.
 If they seem upset, angry or afraid, try to listen to what they are saying and acknowledge their feelings.
 Just being there and listening is helpful and comforting.

 If you are concerned about how they are expressing their emotions, talk to their GP or another health professional.